wang-q/withncbi/pop/README.md

-# Build alignments on an whole Eukaryotes genus
+# Build alignments across a eukaryotic taxonomy rank

-Or order, family, species.

-Genus *Trichoderma* as example.
+Genus *Trichoderma* as an example.

 [TOC levels=1-3]: # ""